 The company has roughly seven times the sales of Wendy's and Burger King combined.
 But it has been slower than these rivals in tempting diners with limited-time specials and promotions.

-Efforts such as tweaking menus and changing management have not been successful.
+Efforts by Thompson in the 18 months since he took the top job — such as tweaking menus and changing management — have not been successful.
 New menu items, in particular lattes, smoothies, salads and wraps, have slowed McDonald's service in a business where hyper-competitive drive-through times are measured in seconds.

 McDonald's also switched its value-oriented "Dollar Menu" to the "Dollar Menu & More" in November with slightly higher prices.
 But the program didn't draw customers despite heavy marketing.